ssenmosip/mosip-temp-documentation/FRS-Pre-Registration.md

 ### 2.6.2 Retrieve Application Data by PRID
 Upon receiving the Registration Center Id, Date Range (Start Date, End Date) for the List of Pre-Registrations, User Id(Registration Officer/Supervisor) from Registration client the Pre-Registration system processes the information.
-1. The System generates a Transaction Id
+1. The system generates a Transaction Id
-1. The System then Fetches all the Pre-Registrations within the Date Range (Start Range, End Date) and for the Registration Center Id received and calculates the count of the Pre-Registration Ids being sent.
+1. The system then Fetches all the Pre-Registrations within the Date Range (Start Range, End Date) and for the Registration Center Id received and calculates the count of the Pre-Registration Ids being sent.
-1. The System sends the List of Pre-Registration Ids along with count of Pre-Registrations.
+1. The system sends the List of Pre-Registration Ids along with count of Pre-Registrations.
-1. The System receive the Pre-Registration Id/Ids for which Pre-Registration Data has to be sent.
+1. The system receive the Pre-Registration Id/Ids for which Pre-Registration Data has to be sent.
-1. The System sends the zip file per Pre-Registration Id consisting of Demo Data, Files, and Appointment Time.
+1. The system sends the zip file per Pre-Registration Id consisting of Demo Data, Files, and Appointment Time.

 ## 2.7 List of Configurable Parameters and Processes